oakleyp/freebets-public/README.md

 - Any code related to fetching live racing data
 - Any code related to fetching/parsing historical racing data

-As a result, this code will not work without somewhat substantial additions.
+As a result, this platform will not be useful for live races without somewhat substantial additions.
 Interfaces have been provided that specify the methods and additional services needed; it is up to the user to implement them.
 See the `Batteries` section in the design docs for more details.

+For demo purposes, a "demo" racing client that generates fake races has been implemented.

 ## Engineering / Design Docs

-With the shiny consumer-grade docs out of the way for now, the rest of my documentation effort will be focused on expanding the list below:
+With the consumer-grade docs out of the way for now, the rest of my documentation effort will be focused on expanding the list below:

 - [Initial Setup](./docs/init_setup.md)
 - [Batteries](./docs/design/batteries.md)